MNeMoNiCuZ/florence2-caption-batch/README.md

 ```
 The image shows a toy airplane flying above the clouds.
 The airplane is made of gray yarn and has two propellers on either side.
 It appears to be in mid-flight, with its wings spread wide and its nose pointing upwards.
 The clouds below are white and fluffy, and the sky is a light blue with a few wispy clouds.
 In the background, there is a body of water visible.
 The overall mood of the image is peaceful and serene.
 ```

+## Credits
+Thanks [Gökay Aydoğan](https://huggingface.co/gokaygokay) for helping me with the scripts.